astratikopoulo/contour-adv-ing-and-delegation/README.md

-# Contour: Advanced Ingress and Delegation
+# Contour: Advanced Ingress with Envoy

 Contour is an ingress controller that configures Envoy based on Ingress and IngressRoute objects in a Kubernetes cluster.
 This post covers how Contour supports advanced ingress functionality with its [IngressRoute](https://github.com/heptio/contour/blob/master/docs/ingressroute.md) Custom Resource Definition (CRD).
 We'll explore some common ingress needs such as weighted load balancing and cover how multi-team ingress can be facilitated.